fatedier/frp/README.md

 dashboard_pwd = admin
 ```

-Then visit `http://[server_addr]:7500` to see dashboard, default username and password are both `admin`.
+Then visit `http://[server_addr]:7500` to see the dashboard, default username and password are both `admin`.

 ![dashboard](/doc/pic/dashboard.png)

 ### Admin UI

-Admin UI help you check and manage frpc's configure.
+Admin UI help you check and manage frpc's configuration.

-Configure a address for admin UI to enable this feature:
+Configure an address for admin UI to enable this feature:

 ```ini
 [common]